kubernetes-sigs/gateway-api/geps/gep-713/index.md

     Some of the features of Metaresources and Policy Attachment are **Standard** features of Gateway API, while others are **Experimental** or even **Provisional**, still lacking wider adoption by the implementations.
 Features supported by the [BackendTLSPolicy (GEP-1897)](../gep-1897/index.md) kind are examples of Standard features.

-    While this GEP tries to focus on features that are at least Experimental, it also lays out some Provisional features and features that are merely examples of known practices adopted by some indivual Policy implementations.
+    While this GEP tries to focus on features that are at least Experimental, it also lays out some Provisional features and features that are merely examples of known practices adopted by some individual Policy implementations.
 The latter are still provided as reference though despite some of these features never being expected to become core in Gateway API, due to one of the inherent natures of Metaresources and Policies of being a framework for introducing gateway capabilities that are implementation-specific.
 These examples are still useful to the overall community though, which can draw analogies for their own particular cases and designs.

 ## Overview